Atlanta Falcons vs. Jacksonville Jaguars NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Home and road insights

-- Jacksonville has covered the spread twice at home, and is 2-4 overall there, this year.
+- Jacksonville has covered the spread twice at home, and is 2-4 overall there, this season.

-- In six home games this season, Jacksonville has gone over the total once.
+- This year, in six home games, Jacksonville has gone over the total once.

-- Atlanta has two wins against the spread, and is 3-2 overall, on the road.
+- On the road, Atlanta has two wins against the spread and is 3-2 overall.

-- The Falcons are winless ATS (0-1) on the road as 1-point favorites or more.
+- On the road, the Falcons are winless ATS (0-1) as 2.5-point favorites or more.

 - This year, in three of five road games Atlanta has gone over the total.